Naotonosato/Clawn/README.md

 However, this feature is experimental and will be further stabilized and optimized in the future.

 ## Roadmap
+Clawn is still a work in progress, but will be actively developed after 2023 (after the author's college entrance exam).
++ Module system
++ Support for OOP
++ Add pure function
-+ Improved compile speed
++ Improve compile speed
-+ Improved error messages
++ Improve error messages
-+ Improved memory management mechanism
++ Improve memory management mechanism
 + Enhanced optimization
 + Support for iOS, Android, Windows, Linux, Web output
-+ Development of standard libraries
++ Standard libraries
-+ Build system development
++ Build system
-+ Development of package manager
++ Package manager